-While you have the right to leave your money and possessions to whoever you choose, there is a possibility that some close family members could challenge your Will after your death if they have been left out.
+You have the right to leave your money and possessions to whomever you choose, however there is a risk that some close family members could challenge your Will after your death if they have been left out.

 When writing your Will, you have the right of testamentary freedom, meaning you can include or exclude anyone you wish.

 However, if you exclude someone who depends on you financially, you may leave your estate open to a legal claim.

 The Inheritance (Provision for Family and Dependants) Act 1975